selaguardia/Restaurant-Overhaul/README.md

 - Step 1: Fork this repo
 - Step 2: Clone this repo inside a local folder on your machine
 - Step 3: Run "npm i" on terminal to install all the dependencies
-- Step 4: Run nodemon -- Browser should open at this point
+- Step 4: Run nodemon in terminal (Browser should open at this point)

 👨🏽‍💻 Modify Menu Steps:
 - Step 1: Click on top right 'Admin' to login.